Long-Term Care

 • Age.
 The older you are, the more likely you will need long-term care.

 • Gender.
-Women outlive men by about 5 years on average and so they are more likely to live at home when they are older.
+Women outlive men by about five years on average, so they are more likely to live alone at home when they are older.

 • Disability.
-Having an accident or chronic illness that causes a disability.
-69 percent of people age 90 or more have a disability.
+Two-thirds of people 90 or older have a disability.

 • Health status.
 A chronic condition such as diabetes or high blood pressure makes you more likely to need care.